mapzen/opzworks/README.md

     `opzworks ssh myproject::prod`

-  If you wanted to automatically scrape all your stacks to populate your ssh config, you could do something like:
+  If you wanted to automatically scrape all your stacks to populate your ssh config, and you don't want to use the --update flag (which will overwrite the entire file contents), you could do something like:

   Add a crontab entry similar to: `0 * * * * /bin/bash -l -c /path/to/opzworks-ssh.sh`
   Create `/path/to/opzworks-ssh.sh`: